 DSWPD affects many children and teens.
 They are often described as night owls and feel most alert and productive in the evening and night.

-The asleep log would record their sleep patterns during school/work weeks (with few to no wake-ups at night) and long sleep-ins on weekends (late morning to mid-afternoon wake-up times).
+The sleep log would record their sleep patterns during school/work weeks (with few to no wake-ups at night) and long sleep-ins on weekends (late morning to mid-afternoon wake-up times).

 Delayed sleep-wake phase disorder is more common in young males and middle-aged females.
 Adolescents are most affected by this condition.
 Melatonin production starts earlier in adolescents than in adults.